pnp/sp-dev-fx-webparts/samples/react-script-editor-onprem/README.md

 ---
 # Script editor web part for modern pages built in React

-This version is built on SPFx v1.4.1 and also support SharePoint on-premises.
-If you want a version for SPO only go to [react-script-editor](../react-script-editor).
+This version is built on SPFx v1.4.1.
+The version works for both SharePoint Online and for SharePoint on-premises.

+The SPO only version can be found at [react-script-editor](../react-script-editor) and it is similar in functionality but has an improved editor experience.

 ## Summary
 Coming from old classic SharePoint pages you might have existing script solutions you want to re-use on a modern page